Leland-Kwong/presentations/src/pages/functional-programming.md

 ## What are side effects?

-A vast amount of bugs in applications tend to come from unexpected changes to state, also known as **side effects**.
+A vast amount of bugs in applications tend to come from unexpected changes to state, which can occur from a variety of actions such as:

-Examples of side effects include:

 * Mutating a variable or object property
 * Logging to the console.